Export Hotspot data

 API call directly from the Hotspot portal

 The simplest way to export user data is to add inside the Hotspot portal a http call to some of your applications.
-Of course, these applications should implement an API reachable from Internet directly but that may already be the case.
+Of course, these applications should implement an API reachable from Internet directly but that maybe already the case.
 This method is the one usually implemented on your company’s website.

 Usually the API call is added inside the success page of the Hotspot portal (the last page of the process) for two main reasons:

-- User may not have full access to Internet before this step
+- User may not have access to full Internet before this step

 A few implementation examples: